OpenWhere/anansi/README.md

         boolean step;
     }

+This is essentially the same as the previous option, except replacing `[Step] steps` with `[Walk] children`.
+So we lose the semantic difference between a Walk and a Step.

+### Examples

 Let's work through an example.
-The adjacency graph will be as follows, with `x` being arbitrary at this point.
-During the discussion, certain values of `x` will be explored to ascertain ambiguity.
+The adjacency graph will be as follows, with `x` being arbitrary.
+No choice of `x` results in ambiguity because the `over` and `steps/children` are stored in different fields.

     A --> B (over x)
     B --> C (over x)